eas342/IRAC_photometry/README.md

   - **run?_log.txt**: This file provides information about the run such as: date of run, target info, mission, instrument, radius used, terminal calling sequence etc.

 - ### General_Plots (Folder)
-  - The pipeline itself does not generate plots.
+  The pipeline itself does not generate plots.
 However, it holds all the plots I have made using data genarated from the pipeline.

+- ### Correction_files (Folder)
+  This file contains the idl codes that I used to apply systematics and some correction images as fits files.

 ## How To Use